pciongoli/NoSQL-Social-Network/README.md

 The final animation shows the POST and DELETE routes for a user’s friend list being tested in Insomnia:

 ![Homework Demo 04](./Assets/18-nosql-homework-demo-04.gif)

-Your walkthrough video should also show the POST and DELETE routes for reactions to thoughts being tested in Insomnia.

-## Getting Started

-Use the following guidelines to set up your models and API routes:

 ### Models